wikimedia/wikimediafoundation-org/README.md

 There are several composer scripts here that make use of `wp i18n` to help manage localization files.
 Run `composer run -l` to see a list of available scripts.

+Once you know which script you'd like to run, the pattern is `composer [script name]` e.g. `composer make-shiro-frontend-pot`.

 **⚠️ You must have WP-CLI installed for these scripts to work.**

 There are two namespaces to help simplify translation: